rsalmei/clearly/README.md

       rsalmei/clearly client [clearly_server [clearly_port]]
 ```

-> Note: The above volume is not really necessary, but it is very nice to not lose your `clearlycli` command history every time you leave it.
+> Note: The above volume (`-v`) is not really necessary, but it's very nice to not lose your `clearlycli` history every time you leave it.
+I recommend it 👍.

 That's it, you're good to go! \o/